 These are supplemented by formal policies and procedures in relation to matters such as health and safety, anticorruption, environment and community, discrimination, harassment and bullying, diversity and equal opportunity and investor relations.
-The Board monitors compliance with the Code of Conduct through internal auditing and implementation of various measures including the gifts register, safety records tracking and environmental records monitoring.
-The relevant member of the executive committee is responsible for informing the Board or relevant Board Committee of any material breaches of the Code.
+The Board monitors compliance with the Code of Conduct through internal auditing, reporting on material incidents raised via our Speak Up mechanism, and implementation of various measures including the gifts and conflicts registers, safety records tracking and environmental records monitoring.
+The relevant member of the executive leadership team is responsible for informing the Board or relevant Board Committee of any material breaches of the Code.

-In 2021 we will be reviewing and revising our Code of Conduct.
-The revision of our Code will include integration of our new purpose, vision and values and take into account our commitment to the Responsible Gold Mining Principles.
-The implementation of a new Code is planned for 2022 and will be supported by a program of communication and training and governance processes.
+In 2021 we commenced a significant program of work to review and refresh our Code of Conduct.
+This includes integrating our new purpose, vision and values, developing enhanced and practical guidance and a review of current market practice.
+We intend to launch the new Code of Conduct in 2022.
+The implementation of the new Code will be supported by a program of communication and training.